 Although the collecting of shellfish for personal consumption is unregulated, the commercial harvesting of shellfish is regulated and Lancaster City Council is responsible for local regulation under Regulation EC 854/2004.

 Are there controls on harvesting shellfish?

 Yes, commercial gatherers may only harvest live bivalve molluscs from areas with fixed locations and boundaries that the competent authority has classified, the commercial gathering of shellfish for sale is covered by Regulation EC 853/2004.

 Lancaster City Council is the enforcement authority for the areas of Morecambe Bay East and the Lune.

 Why are there controls over harvesting shellfish?

-Because shellfish filter feed, they can concentrate pathogenic bacteria and toxins from the water in their flesh.
-If eaten untreated this may cause gastrointestinal illness in consumers.
+Because shellfish filter feed, they can concentrate harmful bacteria and toxins from the water in their flesh.
+If eaten untreated this may cause illness in consumers.